Fettuccine Alfredo Recipe

 • Stovetop: I always start by placing the alfredo in a pan over medium-low heat.
 Then, to keep the sauce creamy, I add a splash of milk or cream to the pan.
 This helps me revive the sauce and prevent it from drying out.
 I keep stirring as the pasta heats up to make sure everything is smooth and well-coated.
 As the alfredo warms up a little, I turn off the flame.

-• Microwave: This is my favorite reheating method because it is the easiest.
-I just have to transfer a small portion of the dish to a microwave-safe dish and cover it with a microwave-safe lid.
+• Microwave: I just have to transfer a small portion of the dish to a microwave-safe dish and cover it with a microwave-safe lid.
 If the dish is too dry, I add a splash of milk or cream to loosen it up before covering the lid.
 Covering the dish helps trap the steam and keeps the alfredo from drying out and the sauce from getting thick.

 What To Serve With This Recipe